m3kan1cal/serverless-awsapi/README.md

 If all our tests are passing now, then we have a working microservice with an interface via API Gateway.

+## Serverless "Invoke" Testing

-Local testing of Lambda functions is a good practice.
-When testig locally there are some considerations to keep in mind.
+Local and remote testing of Lambda functions is a good practice, especially when developing, using the Serverless framework.

+When testing locally there are some considerations to keep in mind.
 Find the details here: https://serverless.com/framework/docs/providers/aws/cli-reference/invoke-local/.
 This method is fantastic for debugging; if you're getting environment variable exceptions, be sure to check the `serverless.yml` for which vars you need to have set.

+When testing remotely, find the details here: https://serverless.com/framework/docs/providers/aws/cli-reference/invoke/

 ## Usage of Microservice / API

-You can create, read, update, delete or search `notes` with the following commands.
+We can create, read, update, delete or search `notes` with the following commands.

 ### Create a Note